Screenly/Playground/edge-apps/tfl-bus-status/README.md

 * Assign the new asset to a playlist.
 * Assign the playlist to a device.

-Now, the iFrame Edge App has been configured, and the designated webpage/dashboard will be presented on the Screenly-connected TV/Monitor.
+Now, the TFL Bus status Edge App has been configured, and the designated webpage/dashboard will be presented on the Screenly-connected TV/Monitor.